 Then comes a purple passage asserting that wildness needs no explanation.

 ‘Nature is a good mother, and sees well to the clothing of her many bairns’, he writes, citing birds with feathers, beetles with shining jackets and bears with shaggy furs, with thinly clad animals in the tropics and warmly clothed animals in the arctic, the squirrel with socks and mittens and a tail broad enough for a blanket, not to mention the mole ‘living always in the dark and in the dirt, yet as clean as the otter’.

-Muir’s gospel is for partnership (à la Francis of Assisi) rather than domination and control (å la traditional understandings of Genesis).
-God’s rainbow covenant (Genesis 9: 8-10), in which God promises to protect the web of life, and to draw all creatures into the history of salvation, goes way beyond humanity and has been sadly neglected in much bibical scholarship.
-There are psalms summoning all living things, along with rivers and hills, to praise God.
-(Psalm 98: 7-9) and there may be some evidence in the heart of the biblical wilderness that God had his own ground rules, because when fire breaks out in the wilderness (Num 11: 1-3) and the people cry for help Yahweh stops it, but then when snakes and serpents bite people the snakes and serpents are not removed, though in due course a means is established whereby anyone bitten can be cured and live (Num 21: 4-9).
+Muir’s gospel is for partnership (à la Francis of Assisi) rather than domination and control (à la traditional understandings of Genesis).
+God’s rainbow covenant (Genesis 9:8-10), in which God promises to protect the web of life, and to draw all creatures into the history of salvation, goes way beyond humanity and has been sadly neglected in much biblical scholarship.20 There are psalms summoning all living things, along with rivers and hills, to praise God.
+(98:7-9) and there may be some evidence in the heart of the biblical wilderness that God had his own ground rules,21 because when fire breaks out in the wilderness (Num 11:1-3) and the people cry for help Yahweh stops it, but then when snakes and serpents bite people the snakes and serpents are not removed, though in due course a means is established whereby anyone bitten can be cured and live (Num 21:4-9).
 Does this perhaps suggest divine recognition that nature has its place too but any threat to life must be countered?

 Renewal in God’s Way